 Figure 9 shows the comparison at the TCCON site Lamont ("LAM"), Oklahoma, USA.
-Please see the figure caption for a detailed explanation of the FoMs resulting from this comparison.
+Please see the figure caption for a detailed explanation of the Figures of Merit (FoMs) resulting from this comparison.

 As can be seen from Figure 9 also FoMs for seasonal bias and stability are computed.
-These FoMs are only computed if the time series is "long enough" (at least 3 years) with a sufficient number of co-locations per season (at least 10 days) and per year (at least 20 days) and overall (at least 60 days).
+These FoMs are only computed if the time series is "long enough" (at least 3 years) with, for example, a sufficient number of co-locations per season (at least 10 days) and per year (at least 20 days).
 For Lamont these conditions are fulfilled.